Moving data from your local or remote data sources to (or from) Amazon Web Services IoT platform?

 The core of the OAS Platform, enabling data connectivity, server-to-server networking, and more

-Log data in open format to MS SQL Server, Oracle, mySQL, PostgreSQL, Cassandra, MongoDB, Access, SQL Azure and CSV files.
+Log data in open format to MS SQL Server, Oracle, mySQL, PostgreSQL, Cassandra, MongoDB, SQLite, MariaDB, Access, SQL Azure, and CSV

 Log events to open databases, and send notifications via SMS, email, and voicemail

-Read and write data to Allen Bradley, Siemens, and Modbus devices, OPC and OPC UA, open databases, and Excel
+Read and write data to Allen Bradley, Siemens, and Modbus devices, Universal Drivers, OPC, and OPC UA, open databases, and Excel

 Connect to cloud-base IoT gateways such as AWS, Azure IoT, and MQTT Brokers

 Develop custom Visualizations, User Interfaces, and Automation apps for Windows, web, native iOS and Android, integrate with .NET and REST APIs